poiuyqwert/PyMS/Help/Programs/Themes.md

 Any `Label` in a `StatusBar` will have the background color `#333333`, and the text color `#FFFFFF`.
 Any `Label` not inside a `StatusBar` will have the background color `#222222`, and the text color `#FFFFFF`.
 Every other widget will have the background color `#111111`, and the text color `#FFFFFF`.

-Some widgets are built as a component comprised of muliple other widgets.
-Usually these component widgets are based off of a `Frame` with other widgets inside itself.
-These types of component widgets will match their "super types" as well as their specific types, with their super types being cosidered less specific.
-So `Frame` would match a `Toolbar`, but if you use `Toolbar` it will be higher priority than `Frame`.

 ## Settings
 There is a defined set of settings which can be appled to widgets.
 Note that not all settings will have an effect on all widget types.
 - **foreground**: The text [Color](#values)